SeanMcP/seanmcp.com/src/content/astro-and-release-velocity.md

 ---
 title: "Astro and release velocity"
 description:
-  Astro is a great framework, but it's frequent updates are overwhelming
+  Astro is a great framework, but it's frequent updates are overwhelming.
 tags:
   - Articles
   - Astro